yesco/Xoric/README.md

 -v      more verbose (default 1)
 -v -v ... even more (up to 3/4)

+FUNCTIONS

+- BAS2BAC: convert from BAS to BAC (tokenized)
+- BAC2BAS: convert from BAC to BAS (text from tokenized)
+- TXT2NUM: convert from TXT to NUM (number lines of plaintext! == poor mans ORIC text editor?
+'UNM' to undo)
+- TXT2HEX: convert TXT to HEX
+- TXT2B64: convert TXT to B64
+- TAP2DIR: list meta info from TAP files as DIR (actually just prints JSON-haha!)
+- TAP2NEW: extract NEW files from .tap-file in OUT directory (-dDIR)
+- TAP2NEW: extract files from several .tap-files
+- TAP2TAP: extract files from several .tap-files and put together in one tap file! (ok, easier to just concatenate files yourself..., lol)
+- RAW2TAP: convert a bunch of files (DIR/* ?) to a single .tap-file

+CAVEAT
+  totally untested on actual ORIC ;-)

+  feel free to send patches!

 FILE
   filename (oric accepts upto 15 chars)